hydr0nium/howtogit.info/content/_index.md

 ```bash
 git add . # This will add all changed files.
 ```
 Now that the files are in the staging area they are ready to be commited.
 Commiting means that the changes will be added to the current [branch](https://howtogit.info/#what-is-a-branch-link).
-You every commit you also need to add a message while commiting the changes:
+For every commit you also need to add a message while commiting the changes:
 ```bash
 git commit -m "Hey this is a cool commit message"
 ```